 Despite the global mandate, countries like the United States will take several years to fully adopt the revision.
 Here’s what the medical community needs to know to prepare for and implement the ICD-11 edition.

-The History and Development of ICD-10 Standard
+The History and Development of the ICD-10 Standard

 Over the years, along with the Current Procedural Terminology (CPT) code set, ICD has become the most widely used statistical classification system in the world, making up the payment infrastructure of the US health system.
 However, as knowledge of diseases and treatments advances, so must the ICD system.

 ICD-10 is based on a classification logic that utilizes seven alphanumeric characters with the mathematical potential to generate a significantly higher number of codes than its previous version, ICD-9.
-According to the CDC, there are over 70,000 ICD-10 PCS procedure codes and over 69,000 ICD-10-CM diagnosis codes compared to only about 3,800 procedure codes and 14,000 diagnosis codes in the previous ICD-9-CM, roughly 50 times as many as ICD-9.
+According to the CDC, there are over 70,000 ICD-10 procedure codes and over 69,000 ICD-10-CM (Clinical Modification) diagnosis codes compared to only about 3,800 procedure codes and 14,000 diagnosis codes in the previous ICD-9-CM, roughly 50 times as many as ICD-9.

 What Are the Differences Between ICD-10 and ICD-11?

-When Can The U.S. Expect ICD-11 Adoption?
+When Can the U.S. Expect ICD-11 Standard Adoption?